 When to Not Use Doxorubicin

-Doxorubicin is one of the most powerful and widely used chemotherapy drugs for cats and dogs with cancer.7 Your oncologist will have lots of information for you about why and why not to use it in your dog’s case.
+Doxorubicin is one of the most powerful and widely used chemotherapy drugs for cats and dogs with cancer.7 Your oncologist will have lots of information about why and why not to use it in your dog’s case.